nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Sunday:

 -[ ] Review Firebase authentication and determine if this is a viable solution for a current project.
--[ ] Update Miro with new design throught and approaches to the back-end API server.
+-[ ] Update Miro with new design thought and approaches to the back-end API server.

 ## Friday 9-Dec-2022